Booking a Europe trip this summer? Here are 6 things to expect.

 Have a Plan B.

 Avoid heartbreak this summer by having a backup plan should your dream destination close its borders.
-Lindsey Renken, co-founder and chief executive officer of the new travel app Airheart, reminds travelers that last year Greece had a reopening plan they had to change due to worsening coronavirus circumstances.
+Lindsey Renken, co-founder and chief executive of the new travel app Airheart, reminds travelers that last year Greece had a reopening plan that it had to change because of worsening coronavirus circumstances.

 “And so everyone who was planning on that from the United States had to cancel their flights and hotels,” she says.
 “Just be aware that that could happen again.”